Own Your Audience: Why Your Website Should Be the Home Base for All of Your Brand Content

 Why is that?
 Well, it all boils down to owning your audience.

-In this post, we’ll dig into why it’s so important for brands to start owning their audience, the problems with building audiences on third-parties, and why today’s advertising is becoming less effective for growing your brand.
+In this post, we’ll dig into why it’s so important for brands to start owning their audience, the problems with building audiences on third-party platforms, and why today’s advertising is becoming less effective for growing your brand.
 Plus, we’ll explain how easy it is to start owning your audience by hosting video and audio content on your brand’s website.

 First, let’s discuss what it means to own your audience.
 The phrases “rented land” and “walled garden” are often thrown around in conversations around this topic as well, so let’s break it down.